-All dropped classes are subject to the refund schedule.
-For classes dropped:
+All dropped courses are subject to the refund schedule.

 Refund consideration is automatic; no special request is necessary.
 Action to process a refund cannot begin until after the end of the second week.
 It may take as many as six additional weeks for the refund to reach the student.

 A course may be dropped during the fifth week of the term by using the Special Registration Form, but the course will be recorded on the transcript as a Withdrawn "W " course and full tuition will be charged.

 Other Refund Policies